vkulyk-mindk/bareos-zabbix/README.md

-This is a fork of [germanodlf/bacula-zabbix](https://github.com/germanodlf/bacula-zabbix) to change it and work with a Bareos Instance, following [this issue](https://github.com/germanodlf/bacula-zabbix/issues/6) in the original repository and my own changes.
-Feel free to contribute.
+This is a fork of [germanodlf/bacula-zabbix](https://github.com/germanodlf/bacula-zabbix)  and [appsinet/bareos-zabbix](https://github.com/appsinet/bareos-zabbix) .

 # Zabbix monitoring of Bareos's backup jobs and its processes